msibala/miasibala-portfolio/content/blog/my-first-blog/index.md

 ---
-title: My First Blog Post
+title: DJANGOOO
 date: '2021-10-20T12:00:00.00Z'
-description: 'DJANGOOOOO'
+description: 'My first blog post on Django.
+My favorite framework, the movie wasn't so bad either'
 ---

 I have been working with Django for a few months now and I’ve grown to appreciate this framework compared to Flask.
 While setting up Django used to take me a few days, now it takes me a few minutes.